FOLIO-FSE/folio_migration_tools/README.md

 # Running the scripts
 For information on syntax, what files are needed and produced by the toolkit, refer to the documentation and example files in the [template repository](https://github.com/FOLIO-FSE/migration_repo_template).
+¨
+# Building / Packaging
+* Update setup.cfg with the latest version
+* Build the new version: `python3 -m build`
+* Upload to pypi: `twine upload dist/*`